 Charlene advises domestic and cross-border clients in all real estate sectors, including pension funds, owners, sponsors, managers, private equity funds, developers, local and international investors, universities, major lenders and borrowers, landlords and tenants.

-She regularly acts on transactions involving acquisitions and dispositions (single property and national portfolio deals), sale/leaseback arrangements, real estate components of mergers and acquisitions transactions, single lender and syndicated construction, servicing, acquisition, term and take-out financing, the creation, promotion and management of both open-end and closed-end real estate private equity funds, limited partnerships, joint ventures and co-ownerships, development-related matters (acquisitions, easements, cost-sharing arrangements) and asset management advice, industrial and office leasing negotiations, construction-related mandates and land transfer tax matters.
+She regularly acts on transactions involving acquisitions and dispositions (single property and national portfolio deals); sale/leaseback arrangements; real estate components of mergers and acquisitions transactions; single lender and syndicated construction; servicing; acquisition; term and take-out financing; the creation, promotion and management of both open-end and closed-end real estate private equity funds; limited partnerships; joint ventures and co-ownership;, development-related matters (acquisitions, easements, cost-sharing arrangements) and asset management advice; industrial and office leasing negotiations; construction-related mandates; and land transfer tax matters.